 Medical practitioners applying to access medicinal cannabis products for their patients should review Special Access Scheme applications and How to become an Authorised Prescriber web pages to assist in the application/notification processes.

-Evidence to accompany the application to access medicinal cannabis
+Evidence to accompany the notification or application to access medicinal cannabis

-Medical practitioners applying to access medicinal cannabis products for their patients under the SAS (Category B) and the Authorised Prescriber Scheme must provide information to satisfy the criteria around the patient, product and prescriber, consistent with the principles described in the guidelines Access to unapproved therapeutic goods via the Special Access Scheme and Access to unapproved therapeutic goods: Authorised prescribers, respectively.
+Medical practitioners notifying the TGA through SAS (Category A) or applying to the TGA to access medicinal cannabis products for their patients under the SAS (Category B) or the Authorised Prescriber Scheme must provide information to satisfy the criteria around the patient, product and prescriber.
+This is consistent with the principles described in the guidelines Access to unapproved therapeutic goods via the Special Access Scheme and Access to unapproved therapeutic goods: Authorised prescribers, respectively.

 Patient (or in the case of Authorised Prescriber, class of patients)